 – Researchers’ freedom of speech and public responsibilities.
 For instance, attempts to pressure and silence researchers on topics such as migration and Islam.

 – Ethically sound research collaboration and participatory research

 – Effects of the Covid-19 pandemic on Middle Eastern studies

 We are especially interested in submissions that discuss these themes in the Finnish context.
 Students are encouraged to apply with presentations based on their theses.

-The selected participants will be informed of the results by 16 February.
-The deadline for registration and the payment of the conference fee (60 €, students 30 €) is 31 March.
+The selected participants will be informed of the results by 10 September.
+The deadline for registration and the payment of the conference fee (60 €, students 30 €) is 1 October.
 Further information on registration will be sent with the letter of acceptance.
-The final program of the colloquium will be published in May 2021.
+The final program of the colloquium will be published in mid-October 2021.